-A fascinating example of this has been suggested folktales about fairies.
 Imagine a more or less typical fairy, “pixie,” or other little magical person.
 Many people will recognize certain facial features.
 Fairies have little, upturned noses.
-They have wide mouths, pouty lips, little chins, and big ears.
-Indeed, these features on people are often described as “Elfish.”
+They have wide mouths, pouty lips, little chins and big ears.
+Indeed, these features on people are often described as “elfish.”

-More interesting to the folklore connection, though, are the talents of people born with William’s Syndrome.
-Such people have impaired IQ’s and may be retarded–but certain brain functions are often stronger than normal.
-For example, people with William’s Syndrome are very good at telling stories, even as children.
-Even more impressive, they tend to excel at music, having a sometimes amazing capacity for instruments, rhythms, and pitch.
-Finally, they show a predisposition toward kindness, sympathy, and caring.
+More interesting to the folklore connection, though, are the talents of people born with Williams Syndrome.
+In spite of impaired IQ’s, certain brain functions are often stronger than normal.
+For example, people with Williams Syndrome are very good at telling stories, even as children.
+Even more impressive, they tend to excel at music, having a sometimes amazing capacity for instruments, rhythms and pitch.
+Finally, they show a predisposition toward kindness, sympathy and caring.